ISSUE 03

 KENNY

-I was going back through Koreatown Dreaming and one of the things you talk about in your Author’s Note—you were talking about how when you moved from New York to LA in 2020, that one of the things that you noticed or one of the things that struck you about Koreatown was that it felt like a time capsule of the ‘80s.
+I was going back through Koreatown Dreaming and in your Author’s Note, you were talking about how when you moved from New York to LA in 2020, that one of the things you noticed or one of the things that struck you about Koreatown was that it felt like a time capsule of the ‘80s.
 And kind of the nostalgic charm around that.

-And one of the things I was thinking about is how it plays off of the ‘92 uprisings and how that was such a marker of a before and after for the Korean community in the context of this city.
-And the idea of what is being preserved in that kind of nostalgia of the time before.
+And one of the things I was thinking about is how it plays off of the ‘92 uprisings as such a marker of a before and after for the Korean community in the context of this city.
+And the idea of what is being preserved in that kind of nostalgia as a capsule of that first wave of dreams that came here.

 You know, the ‘80s were when Koreatown got an actual distinction as a neighborhood, right?
-That it represented the growing of what people came here to do—which is create a home or create a sense of a home as a result of displacement from war and political instability and a lot of things that I think kind of live in the Korean bloodline.
-And I guess that idea of that nostalgia and what’s being preserved feels like it’s a representation of that kind of first wave of dreams that came here.
+It represented the growing of what people came here to do—which is create a home or create a sense of a home as a result of displacement from war and political instability and a lot of things that I think kind of live in the Korean bloodline.

 EMANUEL

-I think it’s really interesting like why I felt drawn to Koreatown in the first place.
-And sort of the whole preservation and nostalgia piece.
-Because I grew up in—I would say Singapore was kind of the place that I spent the most time as a child.
 And as a third-culture kid, which is to say as a Korean person living in a third culture that was not my own, I had very few places that I could go to to sort of understand my own Korean identity.
 And also keeping in mind that my parents were not around for most of it because they were missionaries in Cambodia.
-So it was really my brother and I, aged 12 and 13, trying to raise ourselves and also confront this idea of like, what is our identity?
+So it was really my brother and I, aged 12 and 13, trying to raise ourselves and also confront this idea of, like, what is our identity?

 And, you know, Singapore is still an Asian country.
 It’s predominantly Chinese, and then there are Malays and Indians.
 But it’s still so different from Korean culture.

 So I think one of the few things that made me have a sense of a place of home was whenever we went to visit my grandma in Korea.
 And she lived in a city called Daegu.
 And Daegu was really interesting to visit in the ‘90s and 2000s because at that point, it was starting to regress a little bit.
 At one point it had been a manufacturing hub so it was kind of like the Detroit of Korea, where it was an industrial powerhouse.
-So in the ‘80s and ‘90s it was prospering, you know, cause everything was made there.
-Like textiles, they had a huge agricultural sector, they had auto sectors.
+So in the ‘80s and ‘90s it was prospering, you know, cause everything was made there—textiles, they had a huge agricultural sector, they had auto sectors.
 And towards the 2000s, it was starting to be left behind.
 Now it’s the fourth largest city in Korea.

 But whenever I visited Korea, we wouldn’t be in Seoul because we didn’t have family in Seoul.
 We would go straight to Daegu.
 And I think if I had gone to Seoul, I would be seeing a lot of these new, modernizing aspects of society.
-But in Daegu, everything was kind of like locked in time.
+But in Daegu, everything was kind of, like, locked in time.
 And so all these signs were a certain color palette that were of the ‘80s and the ‘90s.
 All the styles—the buildings were kind of brutalist, concrete, kind of old-school, if you will.

 And so I think that was kind of like my first connection.
 It was just so bizarre that in America—I think growing up in Singapore, we had this idea that Koreans that went to America were so advanced.
 Like, in the future.
 Because America was that place, right?
 In Asia in the ‘90s and 2000s, that’s where all our culture came from.
 Not all, but we were very influenced by American culture, TV, whatever.